 Oliver St John Gogarty's is named after the Irish poet, writer, and surgeon Oliver St John Gogarty, who was a friend and contemporary of renowned Irish writer James Joyce.
 The pub is situated in the heart of Temple Bar, Dublin's cultural quarter, known for its lively atmosphere, artistic vibe, and many pubs, restaurants, and shops.

 The pub has a traditional Irish feel with a warm and inviting atmosphere.
 The interior features wood furnishings, classic Irish décor, and historical photographs adorning the walls.
-It's a popular spot for both locals and tourists looking to experience a genuine Irish pub ambiance.
+It's a popular spot for both locals and tourists looking to experience a genuine Irish pub ambience.

 Like many pubs in Dublin, Oliver St John Gogarty's offers live traditional Irish music, creating an authentic pub experience.
 Visitors can enjoy live performances of Irish folk music and perhaps even join in on some lively dancing.